Born rule: Derivation from more basic principles

-Gleason's theorem shows that the Born rule can be derived from the usual mathematical representation of measurements in quantum physics together with the assumption of non-contextuality.
+Gleason's theorem shows that the Born rule can be derived from the usual mathematical representation of measurements in quantum physics.
 Andrew M. Gleason first proved the theorem in 1957, prompted by a question posed by George W. Mackey.
 This theorem was historically significant for the role it played in showing that wide classes of hidden-variable theories are inconsistent with quantum physics.

 Several other researchers have also tried to derive the Born rule from more basic principles.
 A number of derivations have been proposed in the context of the many-worlds interpretation.
 These include the decision-theory approach pioneered by David Deutsch and later developed by Hilary Greaves and David Wallace; and an "envariance" approach by Wojciech H. Zurek.
 These proofs have, however, been criticized as circular.
 In 2018, an approach based on self-locating uncertainty was suggested by Charles Sebens and Sean M. Carroll; this has also been criticized.
 In 2019, Lluís Masanes, Thomas Galley, and Markus Müller proposed a derivation based on postulates including the possibility of state estimation.
 In 2021, Simon Saunders produced a branch counting derivation of the Born rule.
 The crucial feature of this approach is to define the branches so that they all have the same magnitude or 2-norm.
 The ratios of the numbers of branches thus defined give the probabilities of the various outcomes of a measurement, in accordance with the Born rule.

 It has also been claimed that pilot-wave theory can be used to statistically derive the Born rule, though this remains controversial.

 Within the QBist interpretation of quantum theory, the Born rule is seen as an extension of the normative principle of coherence, which ensures self-consistency of probability assessments across a whole set of such assessments.
-It can be shown that an agent who thinks they are gambling on the outcomes of measurements on a sufficiently quantum-like system but refuses to use the Born rule when placing their bets is vulnerable to a Dutch book.
+It can be shown that an agent gambling on the outcomes of measurements on a sufficiently quantum-like system, refusing to use the Born rule when placing bets, is vulnerable to a Dutch book.